kubefleet-dev/kubefleet-cookbook/multi-cluster-ai-with-kaito/SETUP.md

     You should see from the response that the query is being served by the Phi model.

-    > Note: the tutorial featuers a semantic router that classifies queries based on their categories and sends queries to a LLM that is best equipped to process the category.
+    > Note: the tutorial features a semantic router that classifies queries based on their categories and sends queries to a LLM that is best equipped to process the category.
 The process is partly non-deterministic due to the nature of LLM.
 If you believe that a query belongs to a specific category but is not served by the expected LLM; tweak the query text a bit and give it another try.

 ## Additional steps

-You can set up the LiteLLM proxy to interact with the models using a UI.
+You can set up the LiteLLM proxy to interact with the models using a web UI.
 Follow the steps in the [LiteLLM setup README](./litellm/README.md) to complete the setup.

 ## Clean things up